ppurka/sagelib/README.rst

 still have newer components in other parts of the Sage system.

-When working on this repository, base your topic branches on the prerelease branch.
+When working on this repository, base your topic branches on the `master` branch.
 Don't submit pull requests (unless you want to modify this README!), as this GitHub repository is only a mirror for now.
 Instead, post patches to trac_, along with a link to your topic branch on GitHub, when you're ready for your code to be reviewed.
 You will need an account on trac in order to do this.

 Your patches should be in Mercurial ``hg export`` format.
 There is a tool which can convert ``git format-patch`` output to this format,